That’s a good question! And as you might guess, the answer depends on you and your project.

 I will say that it’s always more appealing to readers to learn that a story is completely true (unaltered).
 Readers love stepping into the author’s shoes for that brief moment of their life.
 However, there are reasons why you might not be able to stick to the complete truth.

 Are you in the middle of this internal debate?
 If so, here are a few reasons why you might choose to fictionalize your memoir:

 I tend to be rather straightforward, so I apologize if I’ve offended you.
-It’s just that there are stories that are fascinating and others which might make a good short story.
-They are really fodder for a good newspaper article or an anecdotal story for a cocktail party.
+It’s just that there are stories that are fascinating and others that might make a good short story.
+They are fodder for a good newspaper article or an anecdotal story for a cocktail party.
 If you need to add some content and pizzazz, consider turning your book into a novel that is inspired by your life story.

 There are times when you might like to alter history a bit.
 Most fictionalized memoirs don’t enter the realm of science fiction, but there might be a few tales you wish to add to your story, which never really happened.
 When you do this, you cross a line and must call it what it is: a novel.